-Gremolata is an Italian accompaniment that is a flavorful addition to pastas, vegetables, fish, meat and more!
-It takes just 5 minutes to elevate a dish from basic to outstanding!
+Gremolata is an Italian accompaniment that is a flavorful addition to pasta, vegetables, fish, chicken and more!
+The classic combination includes garlic, parsley, and lemon, but there are a number of gremolata variations.
+Fresh and colorful, it takes just 5 minutes to elevate a dish from basic to outstanding!

 For years I didn’t realize that gremolata was a fresh mix of a few basic ingredients that created a recipe in itself.
 I have always enjoyed the added dose of color and flavor as an addition to dishes.
-Even the most basic foods (like noodles) topped with gremolata go from basic to amazing.
-For example, a simple steak without any sauce or marinade is taken to another level with this little mix.
+Even the most basic foods (like noodles) topped with gremolata go from basic to amazing!

 What is Gremolata?